Most Common VA DisabilitiesUpdated: December 23, 2022

-Before answering that question, it’s important to provide some perspective.
-The U.S. Census reported in 2020 about 30% of veterans had a disability, while 24% of veterans reported as having a service-connected disability.
+The U.S. Census reported in 2020, about 30% of Veterans had a disability, while 24% of Veterans reported as having a service-connected disability.

-All of these steps are fairly common knowledge for those who must navigate the system.
-What’s not so well-understood are what the most common VA disabilities are and what it means to be evaluated for them.
+These steps are fairly common knowledge for those who must navigate the system.
+What’s not so well understood are what the most common VA disabilities are and what it means to be evaluated for them.

-Because you might not consider yourself to be suffering from a physical or mental condition until you have your symptoms, experiences and other issues put into context.
+Because you might not consider yourself suffering from a physical or mental condition until you have your symptoms, experiences, and other issues put into context.

-The most common VA disability claims include hearing loss, which is one you might not even realize you’ve been affected by.
-But for any military career field requiring work around active runways, constant motors or jet engines, gunfire, ordnance or even heating and air conditioning, such work can bring hearing damage over the long term.
+One of the most common VA disability claims includes hearing loss, which is one you might not even realize you’ve been affected by.
+But for any military career field requiring work around active runways, constant motors or jet engines, gunfire, ordnance, or even heating and air conditioning, such work can bring hearing damage over the long term.

 Hearing Damage, Hearing Loss